For those new to this website:

 July 27, 2022 response to a Lead Safe Mama reader

-August 8, 2022 response to a Lead Safe Mama readers
+August 8, 2022 response to a Lead Safe Mama reader

 @leadsafemama_2022 #VintageCorelle #CorelleDishes #CorelleMeadow #ToxicDishes #LeadedDishes #VintageDishes #UnsafeAtAnyLevel #GreenWashing ♬ original sound – leadsafemama_2022

-Here’s a quick transcription of the audio from the TikTok video embedded above
+Here’s a quick transcription (with a few minor edits for clarification) of the audio from the TikTok video embedded above

-“Corelle has said that these vintage Leaded dishes don’t leach.
+“Corelle has said that these vintage Leaded dishes don’t leach Lead.
 If they don’t leach, they won’t test positive with a LeadCheck® swab.
 Here is a LeadCheck® swab, and there’s the liquid and the powder.
 Crack.
 Crack.
 Shake.
 You squeeze it on and you rub it.
 If it turns red or pink, then there’s Lead.
 It’s pink, right away.
-That means these vintage Corelle DO leach under circumstances (where there’s acids, or vinegar, lemon juice – anything like that).
-My assertion is that the statement from Corelle about them doing leach-testing didn’t include vintage dishes that had previously actually been in service and in use — and only included leach-testing on new-condition vintage Corelle dishes – because if they had done appropriate testing, they would have found that (in fact) they DO leach Lead!”
+That means these vintage Corelle DO leach under certain circumstances (where there’s acids, or vinegar, lemon juice — anything like that).
+My assertion is that the statement from Corelle about them doing leach-testing did not include testing on vintage dishes that had previously actually been in service (in regular use) in a home (with the anticipated use and wear that actual dishes in service for decades may be expected to have) — and only (likely) included leach-testing on new-condition vintage Corelle dishes — because if they had done appropriate testing (if they had actually tested vintage Corelle dishes that had been in use/in service by a typical American family, for decades), they would have found that (in fact) they DO leach Lead!”

 From the United States Food & Drug Administration (FDA)